-Kernel Compilation for 1 Process (KC-1P) resolve dependencies (make dep) and compile the Linux kernel 2.4.19, given a common configuration.
-Kernel and modules compilation phases are made for 1 process (make bzImage, and make modules).

-Kernel Compilation for 4 Processes (KC-4P) the same as before, but just for 4 processes (make -j4 bzImage, and make -j4 modules).

-SpecWeb99 (SW99) the SPECweb99 benchmark [22].
+- Kernel Compilation for 1 Process (KC-1P) resolve dependencies (make dep) and compile the Linux kernel 2.4.19, given a common configuration.
+Kernel and modules compilation phases are made for 1 process (make bzImage, and make modules). - Kernel Compilation for 4 Processes (KC-4P) the same as before, but just for 4 processes (make -j4 bzImage, and make -j4 modules). - SpecWeb99 (SW99) the SPECweb99 benchmark [23].
 We have used two machines: a server, with the file system to be analyzed, and a client.

-PostMark (PM) the PostMark benchmark, which models the workload seen by ISPs under heavy load [23].
+Network is a FastEthernet LAN. - PostMark (PM) the PostMark benchmark, which was designed by Jeffrey Katcher to model the workload seen by Internet Service Providers under heavy load [9].
 We have run our experiments using version 1.5 of the benchmark.
 In our case, the benchmark initially creates 150,000 files with a size range of 512 bytes to 16 KB, spread across 150 subdirectories.
-Then, it performs 20,000 transactions with no bias toward any particular transaction type, and with a transaction block of 512 bytes.

-TPCC-UVA (TPC-C) an implementation of the TPC-C benchmark [24].
+Then, it performs 20,000 transactions with no bias toward any particular transaction type, and with a transaction block of 512 bytes. - TPCC-UVA (TPC-C) an implementation of the TPC-C benchmark [26].
 Due to system limitations, we have only used 3 warehouses.
 The benchmark is run with an initial 30 minutes warm-up stage, and a subsequent measure time of 2 hours.